Fix: Can't Play MP4 Files on Windows 10/11

-The MP4 file format maintains video quality despite the small size.
-No wonder it is the most popular file type for sharing videos across all social platforms and devices.
-However, often users complain that they can’t play MP4 files on Windows 10 or Windows 11 PC and laptop.
+MP4 is a versatile and popular video format that maintains video quality despite its small file size.
+This makes MP4 video files shareable across all social media platforms and devices.
+However, some users complain that they can’t play MP4 files on Windows 10 or Windows 11 PC and laptop.

-It’s annoying when you wait to watch your favorite video, memes, gig, or movies but cannot view them for unknown reasons.
-However, no need to be anxious anymore.
+It can be annoying to wait to watch your favorite videos or movies, but cannot view them for unknown reasons.
+However, there is no need to be anxious anymore.
 In this post, you can find the effective methods to fix Windows can’t play MP4 files.

 From missing codecs to MP4 file corruption, there could be any reason for MP4 video not playing on Windows 10 or Windows 11 PC.
 Playing an MP4 file in a media player that doesn’t support the format will also lead to video errors.
 For instance, Windows Media Player version 10 and below are incompatible with MP4 format.
 Hence, MP4 files won’t play in these players.